theuntamed839/AtomDB/AtomDB/Docs/Overview.md

 ### TODO:
 - [ ] **IMP** we can implement the shared keys in sst block down the list but need to understand the cost to write sst and also compaction cost and also does it help in reading.
   - basically when we have n keys in a sorted order, some keys will have thier prefix similar which can taken common out.
-  - we need not store the prefix since we already have the first key in the memory, we just need to prefix length.
+  - we need not store the prefix since we already have the smallest key in the memory, we just need to prefix length.
   - this will help in comparing as well as storing, since we will store less now.
   - before we implement we need to find the cost.
   - writing computation cost.